corocoto/useful-links/README.md

 * [CSS-LIVE](https://css-live.ru/) - site where you can read articles about Frontend subject matter;
 * [aligator.io](https://alligator.io/) - site where you can read articles about web development;
 * [Web Dev Resources](https://webdevresources.info/) - blog that collect many useful links for web dev and design;
+* [81 of the Best Places to Learn to Code For Free](https://learntocodewith.me/posts/code-for-free/) - blog where describes many patformsm courses and etc. for learning and upgrading your programming skills;
+* [Pony Foo](https://ponyfoo.com/) - journal about EcmaScript ecosystem and everything connected with it;

 ## Licenses
 * [TLDRLegal](https://tldrlegal.com/) - short, but clear information about each license;